dosreislab/dosreislab.github.io/_posts/2024-08-18-mcmctree-cluster.md

         $(CC) $(CFLAGS) -o infinitesites -D INFINITESITES mcmctree.c tools.c $(LIBS)
 ```

 Three lines have changed.
-The second line is changed to `CC = icc`, which tells the system to use the Intel compiler.
+The second line is changed to `CC = icx`, which tells the system to use the Intel compiler.
 Line five has a comment character `#` added at the beginning.
 Line six is changed to `CFLAGS = -fast`, which tells the Intel compiler to generate fast code.

+[**Note:** `icx` is the new name for the intel compiler executable, with the old `icc` now deprecated.]

 Go back to the command line and ask the system to list the Intel compilers available:

 ```
 module avail intel
 ```

-As of Aug 2024, the command above lists the following compilers:
+As of April 2025, the command above lists the following compilers:

 ```
-intel/2017.1  intel/2018.1  intel/2020.4  intelmpi/2017.1  intelmpi/2018.1  intelmpi/2020.4
-intel/2017.3  intel/2018.3  intel/2022.2  intelmpi/2017.3  intelmpi/2018.3  intelmpi/2022.2
+intel-classic/2021.10.0  intel-mkl/2024.1.0  intel-mpi/2021.12.1  intel-tbb/2021.9.0-gcc-12.2.0  intel/2023.2.4  intel/2024.1.0
 ```

 The mpi compilers are used to generate MPI parallelisable code.
 MCMCtree does not use MPI so we don't need to use these.
-The latest compiler available in my list is `intel/2022.2`.
+The latest compiler available in my list is `intel/2024.1.0`.
 Load the compiler with:

 ```
-module load intel/2022.2
+module load intel/2024.1.0
 ```

 You can use a later version of the compiler if available.
 Now we can compile MCMCtree: